-Front setback: 20 feet Side setback: 20 feet Rear setback: 10 feet
+Front setback: 20 feet Side setback: 20 feet Rear setback: 10 feet closer than 10 feet from the right-of-way and the average distance is at least 20 ft. for all units.

 If these requirements conflict with the requirements of the shoreland zone, the stricter standards shall apply.
 If a lot is on a public road, the setback shall conform with the residential setback requirements applicable to residential dwelling units in the district.